Pommyd/Link_Master/README.md

 # Link_Master
-Python program to automatically send the links on the ClasseViva register to Discord
+Python program to automatically send the Google Meet links on the ClasseViva register to Discord